Divyansh-git10/Agentic-RAG-Chatbot/README.md

 ### 3. `LLMResponseAgent`

-- Forms a final prompt using the top-k chunks
+- Forms a final prompt by using the top-k chunks
 - Generates an answer using an LLM
 - Returns the answer + the used chunks